STS-Mining/yerbas/test/functional/README.md

 #### Using the P2P interface

 - `mininode.py` contains all the definitions for objects that pass over the network (`CBlock`, `CTransaction`, etc, along with the network-level wrappers for them, `msg_block`, `msg_tx`, etc).

 - P2P tests have two threads.
-One thread handles all network communication with the yerbasd(s) being tested (using python's asyncore package); the other implements the test logic.
+One thread handles all network communication with the memeiumd(s) being tested (using python's asyncore package); the other implements the test logic.

-- `P2PConnection` is the class used to connect to a yerbasd.  `P2PInterface` contains the higher level logic for processing P2P payloads and connecting to the Bitcoin Core node application logic.
+- `P2PConnection` is the class used to connect to a memeiumd. `P2PInterface` contains the higher level logic for processing P2P payloads and connecting to the Bitcoin Core node application logic.
 For custom behaviour, subclass the P2PInterface object and override the callback methods.

 - Call `network_thread_start()` after all `P2PInterface` objects are created to start the networking thread.
 (Continue with the test logic in your existing thread.)

 - Can be used to write tests where specific P2P protocol behavior is tested.
   Examples tests are `p2p_unrequested_blocks.py`, `p2p_compactblocks.py`.

 ### test-framework modules

 #### [test_framework/authproxy.py](test_framework/authproxy.py)

 Taken from the [python-bitcoinrpc repository](https://github.com/jgarzik/python-bitcoinrpc).

 #### [test_framework/test_framework.py](test_framework/test_framework.py)

 Base class for functional tests.

 #### [test_framework/util.py](test_framework/util.py)

 Generally useful functions.

 #### [test_framework/mininode.py](test_framework/mininode.py)

-Basic code to support P2P connectivity to a yerbasd.
+Basic code to support P2P connectivity to a memeiumd.

 #### [test_framework/script.py](test_framework/script.py)

 Utilities for manipulating transaction scripts (originally from python-bitcoinlib)

 #### [test_framework/key.py](test_framework/key.py)

 Wrapper around OpenSSL EC_Key (originally from python-bitcoinlib)

 #### [test_framework/bignum.py](test_framework/bignum.py)

 Helpers for script.py

 #### [test_framework/blocktools.py](test_framework/blocktools.py)

 Helper functions for creating blocks and transactions.